Jan 15, 2021

 - Estimate the supplier reliability per preferred supplier.
 Go through your suppliers and talk to the team to categorize the supplier reliability (both in quantity and date delivery) into Very Bad, Bad, OK, Good and Excellent.

-- Create extra sheets for the forecasts accuracy estimate per group as well as the supplier list and reliability so that we can create a VLOOKUP in Excel later for this.
+- Create extra sheets for the forecast accuracy estimate per group as well as the supplier list and reliability so that we can create a VLOOKUP in Excel later for this.

 - In these additional sheets, allocate a percentage to each of the categories created for the supplier risk and forecast accuracy.
 These will be applied later to the safety stock calculation, so make sure to enter as a fraction.
 For high supplier risk, you would use 0.9, for example, as a factor.
 For low risk, you would use something like 0.5.
 For forecast error, a high error could be 0.9 and a low error 0.5.